Tsubasa Koura

-Tsubasa Koura (born 10 October 1994) is a Japanese professional boxer, who held the OPBF mini-flyweight title from 2017 to 2019.
+Tsubasa Koura (born 10 October 1994) is a Japanese kickboxer and former professional boxer, who held the OPBF mini-flyweight title from 2017 to 2019.

-Professional career
+Professional boxing career

 Early career

 Koura fought 29 times during his amateur career and won 19 times, with six of those victories coming by way of stoppage.
 Due to his lack of major success as an amateur, Koura was given a C-class boxing license by the JBC, meaning he would have to begin his career by competing in four round fights.

 Koura made his professional debut against Naoki Morooka on 22 August 2014, at the Korakuen Hall in Tokyo, Japan.
 He won the fight by a first-round technical knockout.
 Koura made his second professional appearance five months later, on 28 January 2015, against Hanto Tsukada.
 He won the fight by a second-round technical knockout.

 Koura fought a rematch with Naoki Morooka on the undercard of DANGAN 135, on 28 July 2015, in the qualifying round of the 2015 East Japan "Rookie of the Year" tournament.
 He won the fight by a fourth-round knockout.
 This victory earned Koura a place in the tournament semifinals, held on 24 September 2015, where he faced Yuto Takahashi.
 He won the fight by unanimous decision, with scores of 40–36, 39–37 and 39–37.
 Koura faced Hizuki Saso in the tournament finals, which were held on 3 November 2015, in what was the first five-round bout of Koura's career.
 He won the fight by 50–45, 50–46 and 49–46, and was furthermore awarded the "Most Skilled" award as well.
 After winning the East Japan rookie tournament, Koura faced Ryusei Kitamura for the 2015 All Japan "Rookie of the Year" title on 20 December 2015.
 He won the fight by unanimous decision, with scores of 50–44, 50–44 and 49–45.